MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-16190.md

 The Project Rome team has released the remote sessions SDK for UWP developers (see the new members in the [RemoteSystems](https://docs.microsoft.com/en-us/uwp/api/windows.system.remotesystems) namespace, such as the [RemoteSystemSession](https://docs.microsoft.com/en-us/uwp/api/windows.system.remotesystems.remotesystemsession) class).
 Windows apps can now connect devices through "shared experiences," in which devices become participants in an exclusive two-way communication channel.
 Data packets can be sent to any or all of the other participants in the channel, enabling a number of new cross-device scenarios such as remote app messaging.

+The remote sessions SDK features are only available in the Windows SDK Preview build.

 #### Project Rome for iOS
 Microsoft's Project Rome feature has debuted on the iOS platform.
 With the new preview SDK, developers can write iOS apps that remotely launch apps and continue tasks on users' Windows devices.
 See the official [Project Rome repo for cross-platform scenarios](https://github.com/Microsoft/project-rome) to get started.

 #### Windows Ink

 The [Recognize Windows Ink strokes as text and shapes](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/convert-ink-to-text) topic contains details on rich recognition with the [Windows Ink analysis engine](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.inking.analysis).
 We demonstrate how to classify, analyze, and recognize a set of strokes as text or shapes (ink analysis can also be used to recognize document structure, bullet lists, and generic drawings).

 ### Samples and Tutorials